-variations approach.
+The use of Partial Differential Equations (PDE's) to regularize images is becoming a very active field of research.
+The elegance of the formulation, frequently via the calculus of variations, and the good results, attract researchers and users alike.
+For some comprehensive studies and background on the subject see [1], [23], [4], [17], [22] and the references therein.
+Invariably, these methods require the determination of a significant parameter in the process.
+This parameter is the time, or number of iterations, in diffusion-like processes, or the weight of the fidelity term of the energy functional in the calculus of variations approach.
 In both cases, a simplification of the image is achieved via a parameter-dependent PDE.
 It is desirable that the "true" signal will not be degraded in the process of this simplification while noise is removed.
 In fact, both noise and signal are being altered in the process.
 The fact that the signal is affected is clear, since an image without noise is also altered in the process.
-The PDEs are constructed to reduce noise level at a faster rate than the piecewise smooth image parts are affected.
-Yet, the process must be stopped before the structure of the image has been modified too much, for example, textured segments have become smooth.
+The PDE's are constructed to reduce noise level at a faster rate than the piecewise smooth image parts are affected.
+Yet, the process must be stopped before the structure of the image has been modified too much, for example textured segments have become smooth.

-It is, thus, important to determine what is the optimal point of stopping the process.
-This question is imperative, but, surprisingly, was seriously addressed in the context of PDE-based image processing only by a few studies [11], [18], [24].
+It is thus important to determine what is the optimal point of stopping the process.
+This question is imperative, but, surprisingly, was seriously addressed in the context of PDEbased image processing only by a few studies [11], [18], [24].

-We derive a necessary condition for optimality in the signal-to-noise ratio (SNR) sense.
+We derive a necessary condition for optimality in the Signal-to-Noise Ratio (SNR) sense.
 From a practical viewpoint, the condition suggests a numerical method that should be followed for the purpose of maximizing the SNR of the filtered image.
 Two algorithms for the parameter calculation are proposed, based on the above condition, yielding fairly accurate estimates.
 From a theoretical viewpoint, this facilitates the computation of upper and lower bounds of the optimal strategy.

 Next, we present an analysis of the optimal parameter from a SNR viewpoint.
 We also examine the popular denoising strategy, based on Morozov's discrepancy principle [13], used in the field of regularization theory.
-This method was most notably used in variational image processing in the seminal paper by Rudin-Osher-Fatemi (ROF) et al. [18].
+This method was most notably used in variational image processing in the seminal Rudin-Osher-Fatemi paper [18].
 The selection of the weight of the fidelity term is such that the variance of the residual part equals that of the noise.
 A lower bound on the SNR performance of this strategy is established, as well as a proof of non existence of an upper bound.
 Examples which illustrate worst- and best-case scenarios are presented and discussed.

-We demonstrate our method and show its advantages with respect to the methods of [11], [18], and [24].
+We demonstrate our method and show its advantages with respect to the methods of [18], [11] and [24].

-Our main focus in this paper is on variational denoising (Sections II-IV).
-In Section II, we present the variational denoising model and derive the optimality condition.
+Our main focus in this paper is on variational denoising (Sections II-V).
+In Section II we present the variational denoising model and derive the optimality condition.
 Two practical methods are provided for the approximation of this condition in Section III.
-In Section IV, an analysis of the SNR performance is carried out, where lower and upper bounds are established.
-In Section V, we present numerical results on a set of benchmark images.
+In Section IV an analysis of the SNR performance is carried out, where lower and upper bounds are established.
+In Section V we present numerical results on a set of benchmark images.
 Similar methods are applied to diffusion-like processes in Section VI.
 A detailed comparison to other stopping criteria is presented.
 The comparison is carried out from both theoretical and empirical viewpoints.
 Conclusions and future directions are discussed in Section VII.
-Proofs and details of the algorithms are provided in the Appendix.
+Proofs and details of the algorithms are provided in the appendix.
 A short version of the ideas presented here can be found in [10].